C-ROADS is designed to broaden decision-maker understanding of the

 What are your biggest criticisms of the model’s accuracy?

-While C-ROADS includes multiple feedback processes (e.g., carbon fertilization and carbon saturation), it does not yet include the effects of various biogeochemical feedback processes such as the positive feedback due to the albedo effect or the release of methane from permafrost.
+While C-ROADS includes multiple feedback processes (e.g., carbon fertilization and carbon saturation), it does not include the effects of various economic feedback loops on economic growth (GDP) that would come from climate impacts and/or large scale climate change mitigation.

 Who created C-ROADS?

 C-ROADS is based on research originally conducted in the mid 1990s at MIT, and has been developed by a partnership of MIT’s Sloan School of Management, Ventana Systems, and Climate Interactive.
 Ventana Systems is a leading simulation and consulting firm.
-The lead modeler at Ventana Systems on the project is Dr. Thomas Fiddaman, whose 1997 MIT doctoral dissertation, supervised by Prof. John Sterman, forms the foundation of the C-ROADS model.
+The lead modeler at Ventana Systems on the project is Dr. Tom Fiddaman, whose 1997 MIT doctoral dissertation, supervised by Prof. John Sterman, forms the foundation of the C-ROADS model.
+Today C-ROADS is largely maintained by Climate Interactive, with ongoing input from Prof. John Sterman, Tom Fiddaman, and many others.

 Who is on the C-ROADS development team?